jaccomoc/jactl/docs/pages/command-line-scripts.md

 }
 ```

-If we do that, the scope of `freq` is the block within which it is declared, so it would not be visible outside
+If we do that, however, the scope of `freq` is the block within which it is declared, so it would not be visible outside
 the `BEGIN` block.

-That is why, when running with `-p` and `-n` options global variables do not need to be declared:
+That is why, when running with `-p` and `-n` options, global variables do not need to be declared:
 assigning to a global variable will cause it to be created.

 ## Passing Arguments to Script